What to Do When IT Systems Don’t Deliver

 IT practitioners are often pretty hopeless at dealing with people and basic interactive communication, such as writing clear and relevant documents, e-mails and memos.
 In particular, IT is often poor at providing information and reporting to its customers in a language that speaks to them.

 Most of the people I’ve worked with in IT want to do a good job and are mortified if they realise their customers are unhappy with their work.
-They are mostly hardworking, intelligent and capable, but often simply lack the acquired intuitive skills in relationship-building and good practical communications to make a positive impression.

 We need to see broad-based development of people across IT.
 Not just technical training, but interpersonal techniques as well.

-Why we need to help the IT guys
+Why We Need to Help the IT Guys

-There is also a responsibility for IT customers and business people to help the IT organisation prioritise what it does within its resource constraints.
-Too often the IT department is simply dumped upon and expected to deliver multiple new projects, while still facilitating ‘business-as-usual’, without sufficient resources or support.
 There simply needs to be much more collaboration at all levels across organisations to ensure that people work together on projects, and that relevant executive decisions are made to ensure that expectations can be realised.

 Organisations without some board-level representation for IT tend to struggle with these problems – primarily because the issues aren’t understood or even debated at the senior level, and middle management is simply left to sort out the intractable resource and priority problems.